- Download our Moving to Thailand Guide (PDF)

-Best known as a beautiful, affordable and exotic tourist destination, expats moving to Thailand often get to enjoy paradise on a more permanent basis, even with recent instability in the country.
+Best known as a beautiful, affordable and exotic tourist destination, expats moving to Thailand often get to enjoy paradise on a more permanent basis.
 A warm and welcoming Thai culture, striking landscapes and a chance to experience a truly different way of life make living in Thailand both interesting and comfortable for many expats.

-While most expats are willing to put up with the notorious traffic in Bangkok, others fan out into less populated and more indigenous regions.
-There are, however, clear differences between rural and urban environments in the kingdom.
-Rural life in Thailand often lacks modern amenities, while urban environments are in overdrive, inundating expats with noise pollution and a lack of space.
+Rural life in Thailand typically lacks modern amenities, while urban environments are in overdrive, inundating residents with noise pollution and a lack of space.
 This can make it difficult to find a balance.
+Expats frequently find that weekend getaways from Bangkok are key to handling its frenetic energy.

 Although less popular than living in Bangkok, some expats scatter across the northern regions such as Chiang Mai to enjoy a quieter and more traditional Thai lifestyle.
 Chiang Mai in particular is well known as a hub of digital nomads.